antzGames/libGDX-cameraShake/README.md

 ## Limitations

-Current length of time for the camera shake is based on your current frame rate and the `radiusFallOffFactor` parameter.
+Current length of time for the camera shakes is based on your current frame rate and the `radiusFallOffFactor` parameter.

 This means that at high refresh rates the total camera shaking time is very fast.
 You should set VSync to true if possible.